 - Be at least 21 years of age

-- Current residency in Queens or Manhattan to be close to the hospitals we serve.
+- Current residency in Queens, Manhattan or Brooklyn to be close to the hospitals we serve.
 (Some areas of Queens and Manhattan are also out of our catchment area – this is based on ZIP code)

-- Ability to participate in person in a 2.5 hour group interview held on our Upper East Side campus
+- Ability to participate in person in the interview process (group or individual)

 - Successfully complete the required Mount Sinai Hospital Volunteer Department medical, drug, and background screenings